CodyNicholson/Backend_Development_Notes/Software_Development_Process/Agile_Software_Development_Process/extremeProgramming.md

 ***

-###XP Values and Principles
+### XP Values and Principles

 Communication - There is no good project without communication, use pair programming and customer involvement because they improve communication

-Simplcity - Simple, gets the job done right without being overly complex
+Simplicity - Simple, gets the job done right without being overly complex

-Feedback - Talk with customers as frequently as possible so that you can adapt softwre to their needs
+Feedback - Talk with customers as frequently as possible so that you can adapt software to their needs

 Courage - Have the guts to throw away code that goes not work, to change it to make it better, to fix it if you find a problem, to try new things if you think they might work better

 ***

-###XP Practices
+### XP Practices

-####Incremental Planning
+#### Incremental Planning

 Is based on the idea that requirements are recorded on story cards provided by the customer

 1. Select user stories for release
 2. Break stories into tasks
 3. Plan release
-4. Develop, integgrate, test (Repeat step 4 many ttimes in single cycle)
+4. Develop, integrate, test (Repeat step 4 many times in single cycle)
 5. Release software
 6. Evaluate system (Dev and Customer) and start a new iteration at step 1

 -

-####Small Releases
+#### Small Releases

 By releasing small updates in short cycles rather than one large release at the end of a long cycle we make the customers happy because they will see the development happening